couchbaselabs/docs-ng/content/couchbase-manual-2.1/command-line-interface-for-administration.markdown

 lightweight extract-transform-load (ETL) tool that can move data from a source to a destination.
 The source and destination parameters are similar to URLs or file paths.

+`cbbackup`, `cbrestore` and `cbtransfer` do not communicate with external IP addresses for server nodes outside of a cluster.
+They can only communicate with nodes from a node list obtained within a cluster.
+You should perform backup, restore, or transfer to data from a node within a Couchbase cluster.
+This also means that if you install Couchbase Server with the default IP address, you cannot use an external hostname to access it.
+For general information about hostnames for the server, see [Using Hostnames with Couchbase Server](#couchbase-getting-started-hostnames).

+Locations for this tool are as follows:

 <a id="table-couchbase-admin-cmdline-cbtransfer-locs"></a>